MRLintern/2D-Heat-Equation_OpenMP/README.md

 ## TODO

 This application is very much in its infancy.
-It needs to sorted into a "proper project structure", including things like unit tests, a better Makefile for building the whole project and reorganising the source code into header files where appropriate. e.g., separate functions into header files thus increasing readability.
-It will also prove interesting to allow the user to set the required number of threads.
-Once this has been done, we could make plots of performance of the application (e.g. time and speed) against the number of iterations perfomed.
+Other things to consider:

+  * Develop a proper project structure.
+E.g. `bin`, `build`, `src` and `test` directories.
+  * With the above in mind, extend and improve the `Makefile`.
+  * Organise the code where appropriate into header files for example for better readability.
+  * Create `unit tests`, a vital part of any Software Engineering project.
+  * Allow the user to specify the number of `threads` they want to use.
+  * Consider varying the number of threads used and investigate things like `time` and `speed-up`.